 An SDS must include both the status decision and a clear explanation of how it was reached.
 Where a determination is issued without any supporting reasons, HMRC may treat this as if no valid SDS has been provided at all if an enquiry is made.

-Significantly, if any party in the supply chain fails to pass the SDS to the next party, that party can become the fee-payer.
+Importantly, if any party in the supply chain fails to pass the SDS to the next party, that party may become the fee payer.
 The fee-payer is responsible for deducting the worker’s tax and National Insurance and paying them to HMRC.

 What does ‘reasonable care’ mean?